aspose-slides/Aspose.Slides-Documentation/php-java/getting-started/limitations-and-api-differences/_index.md

 ### **Other Limitations of Aspose.Slides for PHP via Java API compared to Aspose.Slides for Java API**

-#### 1. **Aspose.Slides namespaces and the java classes they use are wrappers created by the php-java bridge on top of the Java classes with the same name from the com.aspose.slides package**
+Aspose.Slides namespaces and the java classes they use are wrappers created by the PhpJavaBridge on top of the Java classes with the same name from the com.aspose.slides package.

+#### 1. **Wrapping java parameters and arguments**

 The parameters and arguments they return and accept are wrappers on top of the Java classes with the same names.
 Only strings and numeric types are converted automatically.
 Arrays, collections, bytes, and booleans are not converted.